philiptn/bash-toolbox/README.md

 ```

 ## yt-dlp_discord
 Downloads video/audio using yt-dlp while also converting the input to a desired filesize (under 8MB default).
 Flag `-n` (Nitro) can be passed to increase target size to 40MB and target resolution to 720p.
-Flag `-a` converts the output to MP3.
+Flag `-a` fetches audio stream only and converts the output to MP3 with dynamic bitrate based on desired output filesize.

 #### Usage:
 ```bash